 There are very few examples about when to use bold in an article on Radiopaedia.org and as such, if you're unsure, it's probably worth while not using it.

 It is worth noting that all the headings in Radiopaedia.org articles have a bold typeface, but this is achieved by using the dropdown menu at the top left of the menu bar (which by default says "Normal").
 Selecting headings allows styling and structure to be added to articles.

 - the introductory paragraph where the title of the article is emboldened

 - headings in bulleted lists

-- names in the "Historical context" section
+- names in the "History and etymology" section

 The introductory paragraph should introduce the topic for discussion and include the name of the article in bold close to the start of the first sentence.